junxit/us-congress-bills-113/bill.md

 legis-num: H. RES.
 458
 congress: 113th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # H. RES.
 458

 > Providing for consideration of the Senate amendments to the bill (H.R.
 3547) to extend the application of certain space launch liability provisions through 2014; providing for proceedings during the period from January 17, 2014, through January 24, 2014; and for other purposes.

 That upon adoption of this resolution it shall be in order to take from the Speaker's table the bill (H.R.
-3547) to extend the application of certain space launch liability provisions through 2014, with the Senate amendments thereto, and to consider in the House, without intervention of any point of order, a single motion offered by the chair of the Committee on Appropriations or his designee that the House (1) concur in the Senate amendment to the title and (2) concur in the Senate amendment to the text with an amendment inserting the text of Rules Committee Print 113-32 in lieu of the matter proposed to be inserted by the Senate.
+3547) to extend the application of certain space launch liability provisions through 2014, with the Senate amendments thereto, and to consider in the House, without intervention of any point of order, a single motion offered by the chair of the Committee on Appropriations or his designee that the House: (1) concur in the Senate amendment to the title; and (2) concur in the Senate amendment to the text with an amendment inserting the text of Rules Committee Print 113–32 (as modified by section 6 of this resolution) in lieu of the matter proposed to be inserted by the Senate.
 The Senate amendments and the motion shall be considered as read.
 The motion shall be debatable for one hour equally divided and controlled by the chair and ranking minority member of the Committee on Appropriations.
 The previous question shall be considered as ordered on the motion to adoption without intervening motion or demand for division of the question.

 ## § 2.